-‘The Masked Singer’ Season 2 Spoilers: The Leopard’s Identity Is A Real Head Scratcher
+‘The Masked Singer’ Season 2 Spoilers: The Leopard’s Identity Is A Real Headscratcher

 Some viewers believe that someone such as Bobby Bones, Ashton Kutcher, John Stamos, or even Stephen King could be under The Skeleton’s mask.
 Meanwhile, actors like Jeremy Renner, James Marsden, and Chris Pratt have been mentioned as The Fox.

-Rockers Axl Rose, Bret Michaels, Billy Ray Cyrus, and Alice Cooper are in the running as The Eagle, and Freddie Highmore and Neil Patrick Harris are the frontrunners to be The Ice Cream.
+Rockers Axl Rose, Bret Michaels, and Alice Cooper and country singer Billy Ray Cyrus are in the running as The Eagle, and Freddie Highmore and Neil Patrick Harris are the frontrunners to be The Ice Cream.

 All the while, fans think they’ve pegged The Thingamajig as Wayne Brady, and The Flower as Big Bang Theory actress Mayim Bialik.

-The show reveals that there are a combined 22 Broadway musicals, 22 gold records, 20 platinum records, 31 Billboard singles, 10 Grammys, 10 Lifetime Achievement Awards, three Walk of Fame stars, 15 marriages and eight divorces among the contestants, and that means that any celebrity is in the running to be unmasked as one of the singers.
+The show reveals that there are a combined 22 Broadway musicals, 22 gold records, 20 platinum records, 31 Billboard singles, 10 Grammys, 10 Lifetime Achievement Awards, three Walk of Fame stars, 15 marriages, and eight divorces among the contestants.
+That means any celebrity is in the running to be unmasked as one of the singers.

 Fans can see all of the clues and performances when The Masked Singer airs Wednesday night at 8 p.m. on Fox.